robaltan/Random_Maze_Solver/README.md

 ## What's Next?

 Hyperparameter tuning and using different combinations of Reinforcement Learning methods is very important for the convergence of such algorithms.
 Therefore, designing a front-end interface where a user can define such variables would be helpful for visualization purposes, and deploying the front-end somewhere, so that everyone has access to it.
+Implementing methods from state-of-art papers might improve the performance of the agent drastically.